-The following interview was published on Artslant in May 2013:
+The following interview was originally published by Artslant on April 28, 2013

-Chicago, Apr.
-2013: Guy Ben-Ner began with an idea.
+Guy Ben-Ner began with an idea.
 He wanted to divorce a soundtrack from a film, then make a new film that accommodated the appropriated soundtrack.
 The idea provided a mechanism, defining the rules of a game which would yield Ben-Ner’s latest work, Soundtrack.
-He decided to appropriate eleven minutes of sound from Steven Spielberg’s War of the Worlds.
+He decided to appropriate 11 minutes of sound from Steven Spielberg’s, War of the Worlds.
 In Ben-Ner’s version the world is not ending exactly, rather his kitchen erupts into chaos.
 The sound of rain in the Spielberg movie is described by a frying egg in Ben-Ner’s, just as the Hollywood sounds of robots are explained in Soundtrack by way of an everyday blender.
-Ben-Ner embodies the voice of lead as his three children, ages eighteen, fifteen and two, play their own parts in the score.
+Ben-Ner embodies the voice of lead as his three children, ages 18, 15 and two, play their own parts in the score.
 His parents also make a debut appearance, as well as friends and Yaara Shehori, the mother of the two-year old child.
 Having enlisted this cast, Ben-Ner wrote, directed and edited the resulting film, intentionally emphasizing a disconnect between the overarching soundtrack and the visual actions that fulfill it.
-The effect is breathtaking—a ballet of everyday gestures in which a fried egg plays as much of a principle role as the children themselves.
-Consider also the lineage of this work: a piece originally written in 1938 by HG Wells; reworked for radio by Orson Welles and broadcast in 1938; to the 2005 adaptation by Spielberg; and now Ben-Ner’s translation in 2013.
+The effect is breathtaking — a ballet of everyday gestures in which a fried egg plays as much of a principle role as the children themselves.
+Consider also the lineage of this work — a piece originally written in 1938 by HG Welles, reworked for radio by Orson Welles and broadcast in 1938, to the 2005 adaptation by Spielberg, and now Ben-Ner’s translation in 2013.
 As with much of the artist’s work, he plucks up tales in the collective consciousness, borrowing the readymade structure of a family and grafting it onto the folk story of alien invasions and apocalypse.
 These structures provide an exterior framework within which Ben-Ner explores his own status as a divorced father failing to achieve a sense of order.
 Ben-Ner adeptly explores the relationship between global and familial worlds, between sound and image, between the impersonal and personal spheres of influence, begging the question of individual agency.

 CP: Why do you say that?